-Term 5

-BA 121 3 credits

-BA 211 3 credits

-or BA 284 3 credits

-ECON 200 or higher level ECON 3 credits

-MATH 119 or higher level (except MATH 215 and 296) 3-4 credits

-PHIL 245B 3 credits

-Business Occupations

-STENOTRANSCRIPTION

-• Certificate in Stenotranscription

-Program Description

-The students study stenotranscription theory, transcript preparation, business English, business interpersonal skills, and experience a Stenotranscription internship.

-Career and Advancement Opportunities

-Job opportunities are in law firms, television stations, and government agencies.
-Types of jobs include political transcribing, congressional transcribing, government transcribing, and cyber-conferencing.

-Special Requirements

-Students will have to purchase a steno machine for machine shorthand.

-Contact Information

-Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-For prerequisites and a recommended course sequence, turn the page...

-For Exit Competencies for this Program of Study, please visit our website at www.tvi.cc/instruction/exitcompetencies

-STENOTRANSCRIPTION CERTIFICATE

-Recommended Course Sequence

-(Part-time Students should see an Advisor or Counselor to customize your educational plan.)

-Certificate Requirement = 37-40 credits

-Prerequisites

-ENG 099 or Accuplacer Sentence Skills Score of 69 or equivalent (for BA 121)

-RDG 099 or Accuplacer Reading Score of 69 or equivalent (for BA 121)

-AA 101, 102 or 35 wpm

-Term 1

-BA 121 3 credits

-BA 131 2 credits

-or CP 176 or CSCI 101 4 credits

-BA 150

-CR 103A 7 credits Term 2

-CR 104A 7 credits

-Approved Elective 1-4 credits Term 3

-CR 210A 8 credits

-CR 251 3 credits Term 4

-CR 298 2 credits

-Approved Electives

-AA 143 or CIS 120 or CIS 123

-AA 231 AA 250 AA 260 AA 270 BA 211 BA 252

-BA 252 CIS 110 CIS 130

-CIS 160 CR 122 CR 123

-CR 132 CR 240 CR 250L

-CR 252 CR 296 CR 297 CR 299

-ENG 240 ENTR 101

-HIT 200 HIT 210

-Health Occupations

-SURGICAL TECHNOLOGY

-Certificate in Surgical Technology

-Program Description

-Surgical Technology is a two-term certificate program that presents the knowledge and skills necessary to work in a surgical environment and function as a member of the operating room team.
-The learning environment consists of the classroom and campus laboratory along with local hospitals, day surgery centers and physicians offices.
+CR 251 3 credits Certificate in Surgical Technology Program Description Surgical Technology is a two-term certificate program that presents the knowledge and skills necessary to work in a surgical environment and function as a member of the operating room team.
+The learning environment consists of the campus classroom and laboratory along with local hospitals, day surgery centers and physicians offices.
 Accreditation is from the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Graduates are eligible to take the Surgical Technologist National Certifying Examination.
 Surgical Technologists who take and pass this examination are certified and authorized to use the initials CST to designate their status as Certified Surgical Technologist.

-Career and Advancement Opportunities

-Surgical Technologists perform many roles within and outside the operating room or surgical setting but the primary role is to prepare and protect the sterile field, pass instruments, and assist the surgeon in a variety of ways during the operative procedure.
+Career and Advancement Opportunities Surgical Technologists perform many roles within and outside the operating room or surgical setting but the primary role is to prepare and protect the sterile field, pass instruments, and assist the surgeon in a variety of ways during the operative procedure.
 There is a demand for Surgical Technologists in Albuquerque and throughout the State.

-Special Requirements

-Arts & Sciences courses must be completed before beginning the clinical courses.
-Before beginning Surgical Technology courses students must present evidence of current BLS provider CPR certification, a physical exam, PPD and current immunizations (tetanus, rubella, rubeola and hepatitus B).
+Special Requirements Arts & Sciences courses must be completed before beginning the clinical courses.
+A grade of C or better is required for all occupational and Arts & Sciences courses (including prerequisites) required for graduation.
+Before beginning Surgical Technology courses students must present evidence of current BLS provider CPR certification, a physical exam, PPD and current immunizations (tetanus, rubella, rubeola and hepatitis A & B).
+Students may be required to undergo routine drug screening and a criminal background check prior to beginning their clinical experience.
+Students are required to provide documentation from a licensed healthcare provider that they can safely lift a minimum of 50 lbs. prior to beginning their clinical experience.
 Students must have the emotional and physical stamina to stand for extended periods of time (8 to 10 hours) while concentrating on a specific task.
-Students are required to pay a program fee of \$70 which covers the cost of a uniform, hospital parking permits, name tags, self-assessment exam and preventative lab test in case of needle-stick exposure.
+Students are required to pay a program fee of \$90 which covers the cost of a uniform, hospital parking permits, name tags, self-assessment exam, program assessment exam and preventative lab test in case of needle stick or other exposure to bodily fluids.
+Contact Information For information contact Liz Alongi, RN, BSN, CNOR, (505) 224-4166, ealongi@tvi.edu or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+SURGICAL TECHNOLOGY CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)

-Contact Information

-For information contact Liz Alongi, RN, BSN, CNOR, (505) 224-4166, ealongi@tvi.cc, http://planet.tvi.cc.nm.us/ealongi/ or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-For prerequisites and a recommended course sequence, turn the page...

-For Exit Competencies for this Program of Study, please visit our website at www.tvi.cc/instruction/exitcompetencies

-SURGICAL TECHNOLOGY CERTIFICATE

-Recommended Course Sequence for Full-time Students

-(Part-time students should see an Advisor or Counselor to customize your educational plan.)

 Certificate requirement = 39-43 credits